About Student Counseling Services

-As members of the staff of the Counseling Center, we support the mission and values of the university and that of the Division of Campus Life and Student Success.
-We promote the holistic wellness, self-exploration and personal growth of our students through confidential counseling, outreach and programming, consultation, crisis response, and connection with campus and community partners.
+As members of the staff of Student Counseling Services, we support the mission and values of the university and that of the Division of Campus Life and Student Success.
+We promote the holistic wellness, self-exploration and personal growth of our students through confidential counseling, outreach and programming, consultation, crisis response and connection with campus and community partners.
 We assist students in defining and accomplishing their personal and academic goals, daring them to lead a life of significance.

-The Counseling Center makes a significant contribution to the Stetson University community.
+Student Counseling Services makes a significant contribution to the Stetson University community.
 We provide a proactive, responsive and effective service for students, faculty and staff.
-The staff of the Counseling Center is committed to providing ethical, competent and current services consistent with national best practices in professional counseling.
+The staff of Student Counseling Services is committed to providing ethical, competent and current services consistent with national best practices in professional counseling.
 We continually meet the changing needs of our growing and diversifying student population while helping to reduce the stigma associated with mental health and help-seeking behavior.
 We are proud to provide professional counseling services, free of charge, to Stetson University's students.

-The Counseling Center realizes its mission and vision by:
+Student Counseling Services realizes its mission and vision by:

 - Delivering individual, couple, group counseling services, crisis response, threat assessment, consultative guidance, as well as outreach and educational programming;